Nats top Indians 8-2, head to playoffs on 8-game win streak

 Mike Clevinger (13-4) was charged with six runs over 5 2/3 innings and failed to collect what would have been a career-best 14th win.

+“I went into it trying to have some fun,” Clevinger said, “and it wasn’t a whole lot of fun.”

-The Nationals, who were just 19-31 in May before turning things around, finished second to Atlanta in the NL East at 93-69 — an 11-win improvement over 2018, when they missed the playoffs in Dave Martinez’s rookie year as a manager.
+The Nationals finished second to Atlanta in the NL East with an 11-win improvement over 2018, when they missed the playoffs in Martinez’s rookie year as a skipper.
 They did it without a winning streak longer than five games until now.

-Asked whether the fact that Sunday’s result had no bearing on his team’s standing meant it would be a stress-free day for him, Martinez replied: “No. They’re all stressful.”

-He juggled his lineup a bit, resting a handful of regulars and allowing others — such as Suzuki, Soto, right fielder Adam Eaton and shortstop Trea Turner — to depart after two or three plate appearances.
+According to the Elias Sports Bureau, via the Nationals, Washington’s 93 wins are the most for a team that was 12 games below .500 since the 1914 Boston Braves went from 28-40 to 94 wins.

 Before Sunday, Washington didn’t know whether it would face Milwaukee or St. Louis on Tuesday.
 But St. Louis wrapped up the NL Central title by beating the Chicago Cubs 9-0, relegating Milwaukee to a wild-card spot.

 The Indians, meanwhile, were officially knocked out of postseason contention Friday and closed with a five-game losing skid.
-Still, their 93-69 mark is not only the same as Washington’s, but better than Cleveland’s 91-71 record a year ago, when Terry Francona’s team won its third consecutive AL Central title.
+Still, their 93-69 mark is better than the 91-71 record a year ago, when Terry Francona’s team won its third consecutive AL Central title.

+“Are we where we want to be?
+No,” Francona said, “but we’re not going to quit until we get there.”

 ATTENDANCE